 If your child is suffering from Asperger’s Syndrome we are here to help.
-Located in Pittsburgh, PA, Southwood offers leading Asperger’s Syndrome treatment for children and adolescents.
+Located near Pittsburgh, PA, Southwood offers leading Asperger’s Syndrome treatment for children and adolescents.

 Learn more about Asperger’s Syndrome treatment at Southwood Psychiatric Hospital Pittsburgh, PA